yellow-lamp/LGTTT/README.md

 # Let's Get Through This Together

 I'm beginning this project as to stave off the potential complacency onset in the absence of continual learning.
-If you would like to look beyond this project, see [resource/etc/other-resources.md](resource/etc/other-resources.md).
+If you would like to look beyond this project, see [other resources](resources/etc/other-resources.md).

 ## Let's Get Started